ULHPC/qualif/iorun/README.md

 You will find in the [UL HPC tutorial](https://github.com/ULHPC/tutorials) repository in the `admin/iorun` directory, a Makefile and a launcher script.

-The launcher script will launch iorun with MVAPICH2
+The launcher script will launch iorun with OpenMPI

 * running `make fetch` will automatically download IORUN
 * running `make build` will build it src/ior and link the binary in /runs